diegopacheco/diegopacheco-architecture-library/src/epilogue/GLOSSARY.md

 **Cache**
 A software component storing data for faster future access, commonly used in web browsers, databases, and operating systems.

+**Capability Oriented Services**
+A principle that services should be organized around business capabilities rather than technical layers, promoting better alignment with business goals.

 **Chaos Engineering**
 A practice of inducing and provoking failure in systems and infrastructure to prove system tolerance and recovery.

+**Conceptual Drift**
+An anti-pattern where systems gradually deviate from the intended architecture over time, losing coherence and consistency.

+**Conceptual Integrity**
+A principle emphasizing consistency and coherence in system design, ensuring all parts work together harmoniously under a unified vision.

 **Class Diagram**
 A UML diagram useful for internal system design modeling or database table modeling.